White Tuft, the Little Beaver

 White Tuft - the Little Beaver (French title: Mèche Blanche, les aventures du petit castor) is a family adventure film released February 22, 2008 in Canada and distributed by Alliance Atlantis.
 The film is directed by Philippe Calderon.
 The film follows the adventures of a small beaver called White Tuft.

 Reception

 The Vancouver Sun gave White Tuft - the Little Beaver three and a half stars.
 Katherine Monk said that it was "crafted in the same tradition as The Bear, Born Free and March of the Penguins".
+Abus de Ciné praised the filming.
+Film Pour Enfants found the Quebecois dubbing overly complicated.
+Ecran Large was more negative and found the message of the film dubious.